vanessakovalsky/lpic1book/1022-install-a-boot-manager.md

 ![](.gitbook/assets/bootloader-grub2menucmd.jpg)

 {% hint style="info" %}
-Note: Partition numbering has changed in GRUB2.
-The first partition is 1 in GRUB2 rather than 0 (GRUB Legacy).
-The first device/drive is still hd0 by default (no change).
+Note: La numérotation des partitions a changé dans GRUB2.
+La première partition est 1 dans GRUB2 plutôt que 0 (GRUB Legacy).
+Le premier périphérique/disque est toujours hd0 par défaut (pas de changement).
 {% endhint %}

-### GRUB Installation
+### Installation de GRUB

-Normally when we setup a system GRUB is installed for us but there are some cases which we might need to install GRUB ourselves.
+Normalement lorsque nous installons un système GRUB est installé pour nous Normally when we setup a system GRUB is installed for us but there are some cases which we might need to install GRUB ourselves.
 There are different ways to install GRUB.

 If we are on old system with GRUB legacy we can run grub-install command or using setup command in GRUB shell.